gavinlyonsrepo/RpiMotorLib/Documentation/Nema11L298N.md

 Software
 --------------------------------------------

-Same software as 28BYJ-48 28BYJ-48 28BYJ-48 28BYJ-48 but with
-minor change in class definition for verbose output.
+Same software as 28BYJ-48 28BYJ-48 but with minor change in class definition for verbose output.

-The library file RpiMotorLib.py has a single class which controls the motor with one main function.
+The library file RpiMotorLib.py has a class which controls the motor with one main function.

 When initializing the class pass a name and motor type.